knightlingh/pq.github.io/_posts/2025-04-06-DM-guide-for-starters.md

+---
+layout: post
+title:  "The DM guide"
+author: oscar
+categories: [ game, RPG ]
+image: assets/images/oscar/dm.jpg
+---
+I am a DM or a dungeon master, and here are some tips to make a fun campaign

 # The DM guide
 I am a DM or a dungeon master, and here are some tips to make a fun campaign